coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 Now, big congratulations!
 You have successfully deployed your web app using Nginx.
 If you want to optimize Nginx, I recommend following this post: [Basic Nginx Setup](https://swissmade.host/en/blog/basic-nginx-setup-ubuntu-guide-to-a-functional-and-secure-website-serving).

 This concludes my documentation on **how to deploy a Node app securely with Nginx**.
-I will follow up with documentation on how to automate the deployment with a CI/CD pipeline in the next documentation.

 #### References - For More Information